layerware/hugsql/README.md

 - `:off` - no quoting (default)

 Identifiers containing a period/dot `.` are split, quoted separately, and then rejoined.
-This support `myschema.mytable` conventions.
+This supports `myschema.mytable` conventions.

 ```clj
 (hugsql.core/def-db-fns "path/to/good.sql" {:quoting :ansi})